Board Game Patents: Everything You Need to Know

 The next section is the description, where you present a more detailed look at the game.
 You will probably want to include illustrations of what the game will look like here so that the office has a better idea of what you are making.
 Beyond that, a complete set of rules for the game and description of the world it takes place in should go in there as well.
 Perhaps you can even include a set of gameplay variants to make the game more versatile.
 Basically, the patent office needs you to provide all the relevant information and being more transparent will always be better than missing something.
 An attorney can help you figure out exactly what you need here.

 If you need help with your board game patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.